yarrick/iodine/README.md

 DNSCACHE_LEN is still advised, preferably 2 or higher, however you can also undefine it to save a few more kilobytes.

+One iodine server can handle multiple domains.
+Set up different NS records on the same domain all pointing to the same host, and use `\*.mydomain.com` as topdomain argument. iodine will accept tunnel traffic for all domains matching that pattern.

 PERFORMANCE
 -----------